puranjayarora/TRACK-A-TRAIN/README.md

 2. Django

 ## Installing
-The user should download the entire repository and then start the local server using the following command python manage.py runserver
+The user should download the entire repository and then start the local server using the following command: python manage.py runserver
 The user can then view the website in their browser on localhost